LSEG-API-Samples/Article.DSS.Python.REST.RicMapping/DSS_RicSearch.md

 				sleep(_sleepTime)

 The normal response status codes should be either 200 or 202.

+* Status **200** indicates the extraction was completed and application can go ahead retrieve data from the body of response message.

-Status **202** indicates the HTTP Request has been accepted by the server.
-An URL is returned by this response code and application should use the URL to retrieve the data again with the statement:
+*  Status **202** indicates the HTTP Request has been accepted by the server but the extraction is not completed yet.
+In this case, a **"Location"** URL is returned in the response message and application should use the URL to retry periodically:

+		_location = _resp.headers['Location']
+		.
+		.
+		.
 		_resp = get( _location, headers=_extractReqHeader )

- Status **200** indicates the request was completed and application can go ahead extract data from the body of response message.

-Other status codes indicate errors and should be logged as error:
+* Other status codes indicate abnormal conditions and should be logged as errors:

 		message="Error: Status Code:" + str(_resp.status_code) + " Message:" + _resp.text

-### Step 6 Extract the response message.
-Display the field values of each instrument to console
+### Step 6 Parse the response message.
+Display the field values of each instrument to the console

 * Construct output data header string using the **ContentFieldNames** array of the response message